AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Getting a learner’s permit is the first step toward a regular driver’s license, but the state won’t give a permit to just anybody.
-You’ll have to meet your state’s minimum requirements, which usually fall under the categories of ages, fees, and documents.
+A learner’s permit is the first step toward a regular driver’s license.
+To get one, you’ll have to meet your state’s minimum requirements, which usually fall under the categories of ages, fees, and documents.
 Even after you get your learner’s permit, you will have restrictions that people with regular licenses don’t face, from curfews to harsher penalties for DUIs.

 Here’s everything you need to know about getting a learner’s permit in your state.